 If you’re lucky, you’ll have a group of fellow freelancers to proofread your piece before passing it on to your client.
 Bonus points if they’re also SEO writers!
 Their feedback should be constructive and always in service of clarity.
 Feel free to ignore anything you feel doesn’t work with the piece, but do take their suggestions seriously, especially if more than one person says the same thing.

 Dealing with client feedback can be somewhat tougher.
+Make sure you aren’t falling prey to freelance scope creep.
 Sometimes, clients who don’t know much about SEO will request changes that either don’t add anything of substance, or are actually detrimental to the post.
-(For example, they might ask you to make a section unnecessarily long, or to remove the step-by-step structure that breaks up the post into digestible pieces.)
+(For example, they might ask you to make a section unnecessarily long, or to remove the step-by-step structure that breaks up the post into digestible pieces that boots SEO ranking.)

 Here you have two options: You can either try to strike a compromise between their ideas and best Freelance SEO practices — for example, by adding a new section for the content they want, rather than expanding an existing section — or you can make an informed, professional case for keeping the piece as-is.
 I’m typically inclined toward the former, as it’s more diplomatic and gives you a better chance of working with that client again in the future.
 However, if you feel strongly that their suggestions would hurt the post’s chances of ranking well on Google, you can express that; again, just keep it professional.

 After incorporating everyone’s feedback, proofing the post carefully for typos (or better yet, having someone else do it), and formatting with any images you want to include, you’re ready to submit and invoice the client!
 Once you’ve completed that first SEO post, every post hereafter should get easier… until you’re a bona fide SEO expert who’s writing your own guest posts for other bloggers about the SEO writing process.